rajankdosanjh/stop-and-search/README.md

 ## Contents
 -	Jupyter Lab Notebook of analysis – contains pandas, geopandas, map creation, standardization, matplot lib, OLS Regression Model, seaborn
 -	CSV Files:
-o	Census data related to crime and sorted by LSOA from 2011-2021 o	LSOA dataset containing data from the London Data Store, OS Vector Map, NOMIS and BEIS These two files were merged to create a csv file called ‘Ethnicity12_Weapons’.
+    -> Census data related to crime and sorted by LSOA from 2011-2021 ->LSOA dataset containing data from the London Data Store, OS Vector Map, NOMIS and BEIS These two files were merged to create a csv file called ‘Ethnicity12_Weapons’.

 ## Access